Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Maximal representations

 Hermitian Lie groups of tube type form a very important class of semisimple Lie groups for higher-rank Teichm\"uller theory.
 Similarly to split real Lie groups, Hermitian Lie groups of tube type admit a certain notion of positivity that we will discuss in this Section as well as in \Cref{sec:HLG_positivity}.
-Moreover, roughly speaking, Hermitian Lie groups of tube type can bee seen as ``big'' $\mathrm{SL}_2(\mathbb R)$---or more precisely ``big'' $\mathrm{Sp}_2(\mathbb R)$--- Lie groups.
+Moreover, roughly speaking, Hermitian Lie groups of tube type can bee seen as ``big'' $\mathrm{SL}_2(\mathbb R)$ --- or more precisely ``big'' $\mathrm{Sp}_2(\mathbb R)$ --- Lie groups.
 This means, they can be treated as symplectic Lie groups over noncommutative algebras with some positive structure.
 For more details about this point of view on Hermitian Lie groups of tube type, we address the reader to~\cite{ABRRW}.

 Spaces of maximal representations of a surface group into a Hermitian Lie group of tube type provide another example of higher-rank Teichm\"uller spaces.
-In this Section, we define Hermitian Lie groups and maximal representations and discuss some properties of them.
+In this Section, we define Hermitian Lie groups and maximal representations and discuss some of their properties.